Two-photon amplitude interferometry for precision astrometry: Two-photon amplitude interferometry

 Equation~\eqref{eq:incoherent_pair_combining} is essentially an informal version of a density matrix over the three states shown in Equation~\eqref{eq:initial_two_sky_photons}.
 A more complete and rigorous derivation is carried out in Section~\ref{sec:field_theory_calc} where the radiation field is treated with a full density matrix in the basis of coherent states; and Equation~\eqref{eq:incoherent_pair_combining} can be seen as describing two-photon observable states in the limit of weak thermal radiation.

-We take all the telescopes and detectors to be identical, and then make the quick semi-classical\footnote{Here we are deliberately neglecting the HBT effect, which will in principle raise the detected pair rates above this simple product.
-This is accounted for properly in the full field theory derivation in Section~\ref{sec:field_theory_calc}, though the HBT effect on pair rates will not be at all material to the interference effect we seek to exploit.
-See also Section~\ref{subsec:relation_to_HBT} for more on the relation to HBT intensity interferometry.} approximation the pair counts should simply be proportional to the products of the two sources' intensities:
+We take all the telescopes and detectors to be identical, and then make the quick semi-classical approximation that the pair counts should simply be proportional to the products of the two sources' intensities:

-where $S_{1,2}$ are the power spectral flux densities of the two sources at the wavelength of interest, $A$ is the effective collecting area of each telescope, $\Delta \nu$ is the detector bandwidth; and $\tau$ is the width of the time bin for correlation and $\Delta t$ is the length of integration.
+where $S_{1,2}$ are the power spectral flux densities of the two sources at the wavelength of interest, $A$ is the effective collecting area of each telescope, $\Delta \nu$ is the detector optical bandwidth; and $\tau$ is the width of the time bin for correlation and $\Delta t$ is the length of integration.
 With Equation~\eqref{eq:flux_counting} we can write the expectation value for the total number of each type of coincidence:

 where the $+$ obtains for the $cg$ and $dh$ combinations, and the $-$ for $ch$ and $dg$; and $V_\mathrm{2PS}$ now indicates the two-point-source fringe visibility in the semi-classical approximation.